wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 identify the institutions that provided the best labor outcomes for their students with the least amount of financial burden [@obama_2013].
 Released in 2015, the College Scorecard went mostly underutilized by consumers [@huntington2016search].
-The Scorecard also fell short of providing complete data profiles of institutional/program characteristics, as large sections of released data were missing or privacy suppressed due to small program sizes and concerns over confidentiality.

-Despite its shortcomings, the College Scorecard data have been used in conjunction with standard econometric approaches to evaluate student responsiveness to the kinds of college choice information provided by the Scorecard. @hurwitz_student_2018 employ a DID framework to show how college decision-making changed among students from generally well-resourced high schools after the publication of the Scorecard.
-While two college program metrics found in the Scorecard---graduation rates and average costs---produced virtually no change in SAT score-sending behaviors, the authors did find that students directed their SAT scores to schools that, on average, had higher median earnings for graduates.
-This signals the salience of future earnings potential to students who are deciding on college and program.
+The College Scorecard data have been used to evaluate student responsiveness to the Scorecard. @hurwitz_student_2018 employ a DID framework to show how college decision-making changed among students from well-resourced high schools after the publication of the Scorecard.
+The authors found that students directed their SAT scores to schools that, on average, had higher median earnings for graduates.
+This signals the salience of future earnings potential to students who are deciding on colleges and programs.

-With this growing literature, it remains important to consider the ways common econometric approaches may lead to misspecified models and unintentional researcher bias when estimating the relationship between program characteristics and graduate earnings [@Imbens_2004].
+With this growing literature, its important to consider the ways common econometric approaches may lead to misspecified models and unintentional researcher bias when estimating the relationship between program characteristics and graduate earnings [@Imbens_2004].
 Compared to the standard econometric toolkit, approaches based in data science and machine learning can improve estimate quality by following structured procedures and computational algorithms to build, test, and train models [@Hastie_etal_2016].

-In this project, we use the tools and procedures of data science and common institutional/program variables available via the College Scorecard to provide robust predictions of program earnings for recent college graduates.
+In this project, we use the tools and procedures of data science and common institutional/program variables in the College Scorecard to provide robust predictions of program earnings for recent college graduates.
 This work supports future higher education research in two key ways.
 First, we offer an example of a principled approach to model specification based in data science procedure that we believe could be more widely incorporated in higher education policy research [@Kuhn_Silge_2022].
 Second, we take full advantage of these tools to fit a large number of institutional data points available through the College Scorecard to increase the predictive capacity of our models in